kyavuzkurt/eye_on_you/README.md

 ros2 launch eye_on_you simulation.py
 ```

 **Note**: The simulation currently uses the `joint_state_publisher` GUI for control.
-The bottom joint functions correctly, but the arm joint needs improvement.
-Contributions to enhance the URDF file are welcome and appreciated.
+Still working on subscribing to the camera topic and displaying 1-1 model with the physical setup.